 Hall of Fame Class of 2019

-After graduating from the University of Arizona in 1991, Kit moved to Telluride and immersed herself in the mountains, fully realizing that she was really “a Rocky Mountain girl born to New Englanders.”
+After graduating from the University of Arizona in 1991, Kit DesLauriers moved to Telluride and immersed herself in the mountains, fully realizing that she was really “a Rocky Mountain girl born to New Englanders.”
 She quickly found her sense of place in the high spaces of the San Juan Mountains, and the record she then compiled is even more impressive, almost inconceivable, given this relatively late start.

-Kit has also completed several first ski descents of the highest peaks of the Brooks Range in Alaska, she became the first woman to climb and ski New Zealand’s Mount Aspiring, and is only the third woman to do so on Wyoming’s notorious Grand Teton, which she has done 10 times, including solo.
+Kit has also completed several first ski descents of the highest peaks of the Brooks Range in Alaska, became the first woman to climb and ski New Zealand’s Mount Aspiring, and is only the third woman to do so on Wyoming’s notorious Grand Teton, which she has done 10 times, including solo.
 Her focus in the past decade has been on expeditions to the Arctic National Wildlife Refuge, including mapping the highest peak in the Brooks Range, for which she was honored as the National Geographic Adventurer of the Year in 2015.

 DesLauriers’ memoir, Higher Love, Skiing the Seven Summits, was published in 2015.
-She is a natural storyteller in high demand as a speaker and has been a member of the The North Face Global Athlete Team since 2005.
+She is a natural storyteller in high demand as a speaker, and indeed has been a member of the The North Face Global Athlete Team since 2005.
 With her high interest in getting youth outdoors, she is particularly proud to have influenced the company to offer a line of outdoor apparel for youth.

 The DesLauriers’ two daughters share their parent’s sense of adventure, have climbed many of the highest mountains in the Tetons with their parents, and have already made the family trek to the Mt.
 Everest base camp.
 Tia, 10, is on the local Nordic ski club team, while Grace, 12, passed her Level I avalanche training and has already skied Corbet’s Couloir.
 The whole family appeared in the final segment of the Warren Miller’s 70th film, 2019’s “Timeless.”

 To make changes, the file below must be edited.
 Email Carl with any questions ([email protected]).